 Interest rate risk is the risk that the market value or cash flows of interest-bearing investments will fluctuate due to changes in market interest rates.
-The variable interest rate notes and fixed rate notes of the Fund are receivable from the underlying corporations and limited partnerships, so the Fund is not subject to interest rate risk on these financial instruments.
+The variable interest rate notes and fixed rate notes of the Fund are receivable from the underlying corporations, limited partnerships and trusts, so the Fund is not subject to interest rate risk on these financial instruments.

-The mortgages of the underlying non-consolidated subsidiary corporations, trusts and limited partnerships bear interest rates up to 6.96% [2015-8.95%] with a weighted average rate of 2.66% [2015 - 2.18%].
-They are due at various dates to 2046.
-Principal payments on the mortgages are due as follows:
+The mortgages of the underlying non-consolidated subsidiary corporations, trusts and limited partnerships bear interest rates up to 6.96% [2016 - 6.96%] with a weighted average rate of 2.58% [2016 - 2.66%].
+They are due at various dates to 2026.
+Principal repayments on the mortgages are due as follows: